Mysticmarks/anything-llm/BARE_METAL.md

 ## To start the application

-AnythingLLM is comprised of three main sections.
-The `frontend`, `server`, and `collector`.
+AnythingLLM is comprised of three main sections: the `frontend`, the `server`, and the `collector`.
+The collector is a Node.js document ingestion service (see [collector/README.md](./collector/README.md) for details).
 When running in production you will be running `server` and `collector` on two different processes, with a build step for compilation of the frontend.

 1. Build the frontend application.
 `cd frontend && yarn build` - this will produce a `frontend/dist` folder that will be used later.